Waterlooville

 The Old Forge Tea Room

 Hambledon, known as the ‘Cradle of Cricket’, is a rural village packed full of attractive country homes.
-It has a tea room, play area, pub and a couple of shops to browse.
+It has a tea room, two play areas, a pub and a couple of shops to browse.
 Our walk loops around the perimeter of the village, taking you up onto the National Trust’s Speltham Down, with lovely views of the valley.

 The Route